Home

 • The unit of measurement should be well defined.

-• If the observations are large in number they can be broken into two or three tables.
+• If the observations are large in numbers they can be broken into two or three tables.

 • Thick lines should be used to separate the data under big classes and thin lines to separate the sub classes of data.